University Health Services | American University of Sharjah

 Al Buhaira National Insurance Company (ABNIC)

-AUS has partnered with a reputable insurance provider, Al Buhaira National Insurance Company (ABNIC), to offer limited medical coverage to our students that is both administered and managed by AUS University Health Services.
+AUS has partnered with a reputable insurance provider, Al Buhaira National Insurance Company (ABNIC), to offer limited medical coverage to our students.

 Coverage